-When employees don’t think that the work they do is meaningful, they won’t be engaged.
+If employees don’t find the work they do to be meaningful, they are less engaged.
 In fact, a survey by BetterUp Labs found that 9 out of 10 American workers would take a pay cut if they had a meaningful position.
-When workers find meaningful work, turnover rates drop, they’ll give more hours and won’t take as much paid time off.
+When workers find meaningful work; employee retention increases, employees work longer hours, and they don’t take as much time off.

 How can you help make their work meaningful?
-Nurture your employee’s personal growth, remove toxic behaviors and atmospheres, and have a strong social network in place.
+Nurture your employee’s personal growth, remove toxic behaviors and atmospheres, and create a strong social network.

-3. Does our company give you the tools and technologies you need to do your job well?
+3. Does our company give you the tools you need to be successful in your role?

-Reports have concluded that only 44% of employees have the latest technology in order to work to their fullest capacity.
-There is a serious gap between the tools your employees have and the ones they genuinely need in order to do their job well.
+Reports have concluded that only 44% of employees have the latest technology enabling them to work to their fullest capacity.
+There is a huge gap between the tools your employees currently have and the ones they need in order to excel at their job.

 4. Do your managers communicate company news effectively and in a timely manner?

 Your employees work 40 hours, more or less, every week.
-With that being the case, you have to keep them updated on company news.
+With that being the case, you have to keep them updated and in the loop on company news.
 The last thing you want is for them to be blindsided by something that impacts them directly.
 Employees won’t be satisfied if they hear something important from a third party, it’s best to hear it straight from management.

 5. In a hypothetical situation, if you were to quit tomorrow, what would your reason be?